-Specify the individuals and their qualifications: Appendi ix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
-Serv vice Plan Development Safeguards.
+Plopment of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the State Licensed practical or vocational nurse, acting within the scope of practice under State law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) ✓ Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: Requirements for an DHS/DDS Case Manager consist of a Bachelor's Degree in a human services field and one year of experience working directly with individuals with developmental disabilities; or possession of a valid permanent Oklahoma license as approved by the Oklahoma Board of Nursing to practice professional nursing and one year working directly with individuals with developmental disabilities.
+Social Worker Specify qualifications: Other Specify the individuals and their qualifications: \Diamond Append x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) 1.
+G. b.
+Ser vice Plan Development Safeguards.
 Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant. er The State has established the following safeguards to ensure that service plan development is conducted in the interests of the participant.
-Specify: e bes ^ c.
+Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+Specify: Appendi x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (3 of 8)

+c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.